vadimerenkov/Aucards/README.md

 - [GitHub - skydoves/colorpicker-compose: 🎨 Kotlin Multiplatform color picker library for getting colors from any images by tapping on the desired color.](https://github.com/skydoves/colorpicker-compose)

-## !
-Warning !
+> [!WARNING]

-This is a work of human art.
+> This is a work of human art.
 No generative AI was used in the process of creation.
 No generative AI is allowed to use this code for any purpose.

 2025 © [Vadim Erenkov](https://github.com/vadimerenkov)